6

 • 1

 Hi Jony and welcome to the site.
 Can you please explain what you mean by "gags"?
 Does that mean mild nausea, or are you actually gagging all day?
 I don't quite understand what you're trying to ask.
-Sep 15, 2015 at 21:03
+Commented Sep 15, 2015 at 21:03

 • gagging most part of the day actually.
 The feeling that you might vomit but you don't actually.
 It's pretty frustrating.
 Happens a lot of times in a day.
 I don't continuously gag but in discreet intervals spread over the whole day.
 Most frequently happens before dinner time when I am hungry.
-Sep 16, 2015 at 5:33
+Commented Sep 16, 2015 at 5:33

 • @anongoodnurse I see that it's very disappointing to see no answers here!
 Is the question that difficult?
 Not blaming you btw.
-Sep 18, 2015 at 9:10
+Commented Sep 18, 2015 at 9:10

 • 2